chungkang/MCA/README.md

-## Step 4: Rasterize Vector + Equalize Resolution
+## Step 4.
+Rasterize Vector + Equalize Resolution

 1. Execute 'step4_rasterize_vector_equalize_resolution.py' using an IDE (such as Visual Studio Code).
    - This script utilizes 'step3_excel_template.xlsx' from the 'data\setting_excel' directory as input for setting values.
      'file_name', 'source_resolution', and 'target_resolution' will be utilized for this step.
    - Input data is sourced from 'data\step3', where files in tif and shp formats are read.
    - The outputs are stored in the 'data\step4' directory.
 Files in shp format are rasterized based on the 'target_resolution' and saved in tif format with the suffix '_rasterized'.
 Raster files in tif format have their resolution transformed based on the 'target_resolution' and saved as tif files with the suffix '_equalized'.
+Additionally, if 'source_resolution' and 'target_resolution' are the same, the filenames will remain unchanged from the previous ones.
    - This process generates 'step4_excel_template.xlsx' in the 'data\setting_excel' directory.

 2. Fill in the 'AOI', 'exclusion', and 'proximity' fields in 'step4_excel_template.xlsx' as desired.